Harald Moltke: Personal life

+Awards and legacy

+Moltke was created a Knight in the Order of the Dannebrog in 1921 and he was awarded the Cross of Honour in 1941.

 His works are on display at the National Museum of Denmark in Copenhagen and at museums in Hillerød and Helsingør.
 Cape Harald Moltke in North Greenland and Harald Moltke Glacier were named after him.